 - Blackheads.
 Blackheads appear in small pitted areas of skin, often appearing in pairs.

 - Painful pea-sized lumps.
 The condition usually starts with a single, painful lump under the skin that persists for weeks or months.
 More bumps may form later, usually in areas where you have more sweat and oil glands or where the skin rubs together, such as the armpits, groin, buttocks and breasts.

 - Leaking bumps or sores.
 Some bumps or sores get bigger, break open and drain pus with an odor.

-Tunnels.
-Over time, tracts connecting the lumps may form under the skin.
-These wounds heal very slowly, if at all, and can leak pus, which may have an odor.
+- Tunnels.
+Over time, tunnels might form under the skin, connecting the lumps.
+These wounds heal very slowly, if at all, and drain blood and pus.

 When to see a doctor

 Early diagnosis of hidradenitis suppurativa is key to getting effective treatment.
 See your doctor if your condition:

 - Flares often

 Hidradenitis suppurativa is not just a boil, and many people with this condition also have related conditions.
 People with hidradenitis suppurativa benefit from a health care team with medical and surgical dermatologists at the core.
 Other specialists are involved as needed.

 Hidradenitis suppurativa develops when hair follicles become blocked.
 The exact cause for this isn't known.
 Experts think it could be connected to hormones, genetic predisposition, cigarette smoking or excess weight.